TcMenu/documentation/content/arduino-libraries/tc-menu/menu-item-types/list-menu-item.md

 ## Implementing the list rendering callback

-Before reading this please ensure you've read [items based on RuntimeMenuItem]({{< relref "based-on-runtimemenuitem.md">}}), it provides the  core knowledge needed to understand the following code.
+Before reading this please ensure you've read [items based on RuntimeMenuItem](${relRef("based-on-runtimemenuitem.md")}), it provides the  core knowledge needed to understand the following code.

 It is up to you to implement the render function, it will default to present the row number for each row when designer generated the rendering code.
 To choose this option simply choose the custom list option and set the number of initial rows.